CongducPham/LowCostLoRaGw/README.md

 - get the zipped SD card image (Raspbian Jessie)
 	- [raspberrypi-jessie-WAZIUP-demo.dmg.zip](http://cpham.perso.univ-pau.fr/LORA/WAZIUP/raspberrypi-jessie-WAZIUP-demo.dmg.zip)
 	- Based on Raspbian Jessie
-	- Supports Raspberry 1B+, RPI2 and RPI3 (WiFi support is for RPI3.
+	- Supports Raspberry 1B+, RPI2, RPI3, RPI0 and RPI0W (out-of-box WiFi support is for RPI3 and RPI0W.
 For RPI1 and RPI2 see [here](https://github.com/CongducPham/LowCostLoRaGw/blob/master/gw_full_latest/README.md#wifi-instructions-on-rpi1b-and-rpi2) for modifications to support some WiFi dongles)
 	- Get the zipped image, unzip it, install it on an **8GB** SD card, see [this tutorial](https://www.raspberrypi.org/documentation/installation/installing-images/) from www.raspberrypi.org
 	- Plug the SD card into your Raspberry
 	- Connect a radio module (see http://cpham.perso.univ-pau.fr/LORA/RPIgateway.html)